Myrmecoman/Unity-GPU-Vegetation-Instancer-HDRP_URP/README.md

 Note that this project only spawns vegetation objects without colliders, and is reserved for small objects to populate your world.

+## Import Vegetation Instancer to your project

+Import in a new HDRP project :

+- Download the VegetationInstancer.unitypackage.
+- Create an empty HDRP project.
+- Drag the VegetationInstancer.unitypackage file inside the new HDRP project.
+- Make sure to install the **Burst** package and the **Collections** package if they are not installed already.

+Import in an existing project with megaworld (only works for megaworld 2.3 and later version) :

+- Download the repository.
+- Drag the folder VegetationInstancer/Assets/VegetationInstancer in your project.
+- Make sure to install the **Burst** package and the **Collections** package if they are not installed already.

 ## How to use

 Put the VegetationManager.cs and any kind of the provided instancers on an empty GameObject and fill in the parameters.